mazewalker/zsh-matrix-screensaver/README.md

 - Set `SCREENSAVER_TIMEOUT=5` for faster testing
 - Use `MATRIX_SCREENSAVER_DEBUG=true` during development
+- Monitor logs in a separate terminal window
 - Test in different terminal emulators
 - Check terminal capabilities with `infocmp`